pypdfium2-team/ctypesgen/README.md

 ```bash
 echo | $COMPILER -dM -E - > ../default_defs.h
 ```
-Then add `--passthru-defines ../default_defs.h` to the pcpp command.
+Then add `../default_defs.h` as positional argument to the pcpp command.

 On the other hand, as pcpp maintainer Niall Douglas points out, "if you have to bother doing that, you might as well have it [the real compiler] do the preprocessing too" ([source](https://github.com/ned14/pcpp/issues/85#issuecomment-1860619214)).